|Birth: ||Oct. 27, 1822|

 September 2, 1875: funeral and burial as per obituary of the same day, "Died: HOYER - This 31st day of August, Gottlieb Hoyer, aged 53 years.
 The funeral will take place on September 2d, at 2 p.m., from the residence on Jones, between Seventh and Eighth Streets.
 Friends of the family are invited to attend"; obituary published in the "Omaha Bee".
 A brief mention of the funeral procession on a rainy day appeared in the same paper the following day.

 February 26, 1881: date when Gottlieb's will eventually moved through probate in Newark, NJ where his wife Elizabeth, who seems never to have applied for a veteran widow's pension, returned and where she died in 1886.
 The unusually long period between death and probate suggests Elizabeth may not have returned to Newark right away, although she does not appear in the Omaha City Directory after 1876.
 Gottlieb's younger brother, John Robert Hoyer Sr., died in Newark in 1885.

-September 6, 2014: dedication of a new Civil War headstone supplied by the Veterans Administration and installed by the Nebraska Department of the Sons of Union Veterans of the Civil War; grave previously unmarked.
+September 6, 2014: dedication of a new Civil War headstone ordered by a 2nd great-grandson, supplied by the Veterans Administration and installed by the Nebraska Department of the Sons of Union Veterans of the Civil War; grave previously unmarked.

 Johannes Ho˙er (1785 - 1848)

 Elizabeth Dorothea Baumann Hoyer (1816 - 1886)*

 Pauline Hoyer Bross (1841 - 1872)*